Introduction

 Results are shown in csv files and graphical plots.

 openTEPES is being used by investors, market participants, system planners, and consultants.
-A careful implementation has been done to avoid numerical problems by scaling parameters, variables and equations of the optimization problem allowing the model to be used for very large-scale cases, e.g., the European system with hourly detail.
-For example, a European operation case study with hourly detail has reached 22 million constraints and 27 million variables of an LP problem.
-The mainland Spain operation case has reached 5 million constraints and 5 million variables (1.3 million binary).
+A careful implementation has been carried out to avoid numerical problems by scaling parameters, variables, and equations of the optimization problem, allowing the model to be used for very large-scale cases, e.g., the European system with hourly detail.
+For example, a European operation case study with hourly detail has reached 49.1 million constraints and 57.3 million variables of an LP problem.
+The mainland Spain operation case has reached 5.2 million constraints and 6.8 million variables (1.3 million binary).